NETSUITE VERSION 11.0: HOW SUITE IT IS FOR THE MID-MARKET

 Version 11.0 Takes AJAX Beyond Navigation and into Functional Product Areas

-New "SuiteScript" Breaks the Final Customization Barrier — Business Process Customization
+New "SuiteScript" Breaks the Final Customisation Barrier — Business Process Customisation

 NetSuite Adds Vertical Suites for Mid-Sized Wholesale/Distribution and Services Companies

 SAN MATEO, Calif.—April 6, 2006—NetSuite, Inc., the leader in on-demand business software suites, today launched NetSuite Version 11.0, bringing a host of advanced features that takes "Software as a Service" (SaaS) business applications well beyond stand-alone CRM and into the core operational systems of mid-sized companies.
 While NetSuite Version 11.0 contains hundreds of new features, three major elements break ground in on-demand applications: